 Simply put, cedar oil does not carry with it a body of evidence to back up its efficiency when it comes to repelling mosquitos or any type of insect, for that matter.
 Also, given its poor safety rating when used in this manner, those looking for a natural insect repellant alternative will be better off using a more commercially-available option.

-Cedar Oil Forms and Where to Get it
+Forms of Cedar Oil and Where to Get Them

 Other Essential Oils as Mosquito Repellents